Short Mayo Composite: Design

-Although generally similar to the Empire boat, Maia differed considerably in detail: the hull sides were flared and had "tumblehome" rather than being vertical as on the Empire to increase the planing surface (necessary for the higher takeoff weights); larger control surfaces; an increase in total wing area from 1500 sqft to 1750 sqft; the engines were mounted further from the wing root to clear Mercury's floats and the rear fuselage was swept up to raise the tailplane relative to the wing.
+Although generally similar to the Empire boat, Maia differed considerably in detail: the hull sides were flared and had "tumblehome" rather than being vertical as on the Empire to increase the planing surface (necessary for the higher take-off weights); larger control surfaces; an increase in total wing area from 1500 sqft to 1750 sqft; the engines were mounted further from the wing root to clear Mercury's floats and the rear fuselage was swept up to raise the tailplane relative to the wing.
 Like the Empire boats, Maia could be equipped to carry 18 passengers.
 Maia first flew (without Mercury) on 27 July 1937, piloted by Shorts' Chief Test Pilot, John Lankester Parker.

 The upper component, Mercury, was a twin-float, four-engine seaplane crewed by a single pilot and a navigator, who sat in tandem in an enclosed cockpit.
 It could carry 1000 lb of mail and 1200 impgal of fuel.
 Flight controls, except for elevator and rudder trim tabs, were locked in neutral until separation.
 Mercury's first flight, also piloted by Parker, was on 5 September 1937.

 The mechanism that held the two aircraft together allowed for a small degree of movement.
 Lights indicated when the upper component was in fore-aft balance so trim could be adjusted prior to release.
 The pilots could then release their respective locks.
 At this point the two aircraft remained held together by a third lock which released automatically at 3000 lbf.
 The design was such that at separation Maia would tend to drop while Mercury would climb.